Snowflake-Labs/sfguide-getting-started-dataengineering-ml-snowpark-python/README.md

 ### Running it in Snowsight -- Streamlit-in-Snowflake (SiS)

-* If you have SiS enabled in your account, follow these steps to run the application in Snowsight instead of locally on your machine.
+* If you have SiS enabled in your account, follow these steps to run the application in Snowsight instead of locally on your machine. ***Note: SiS is in Private Preview as of Feburary 2023.***

   1) Click on **Streamlit Apps** on the left navigation menu
   2) Click on **+ Streamlit App** on the top right